ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The 3W Dataset is a collection of Multivariate Time Series (MTS) [[10]](#10)[[11]](#11), referred to as instances, which have been labeled by experts from Petrobras and its partners.
 The name ***3W*** was chosen because this dataset comprises instances derived from ***3*** different sources (real, simulated, and hand-drawn) which contains undesirable events that occur in oil ***W***ells.
 Each instance may either represent 100% of the data associated with normal operating conditions or contain data partially related to a specific type of undesirable event.
 The core idea behind this dataset is to enable the learning (modeling) of temporal patterns or signatures across multiple variables, distinguishing between normal conditions and various types of undesirable events.

 The main features of the 3W Dataset are as follows.
 Its real instances correspond to data collected directly from real industrial environments.
 Characteristics such as frozen variables, missing variables, and outliers are intentionally left untreated.
-Ths approach aims to encourage and enable the development of methodologies and digital products capable of dealing with real-world challenges.
+This approach aims to encourage and enable the development of methodologies and digital products capable of dealing with real-world challenges.
 By preserving these typical characteristics, a high-quality and useful dataset is generated [[12]](#12).
 Simulated instances have been added because some types of undesirable events are rare in real-world operations.
 Hand-drawn instances have been added to address events that are not only rare but also challenging to simulate.
 Experts can use their understanding of variable behaviors during such events to manually create these instances to mirror real-world conditions as closely as possible.

 Due to its features, the 3W Dataset can also serve as a foundational resource for training basic models in Transfer Learning frameworks [[13]](#13).
 These frameworks rely on a large and generalized dataset as a reference or starting point for training models to address different but related challenges, particularly when an adequate training dataset for the target task is unavailable.
 This approach is widely used in Deep Learning [[14]](#14), especially in scenarios requiring large amounts of training data.